 Deliverables Aren't Outcomes

-Consulting for the social development sector has made me realize that they have long internalized the inputs-to-impact sequence while the tech sector still grapples with it.
+I discovered something while consulting for the social development sector.
+They have long internalized the inputs-to-impact sequence while the tech sector still grapples with it.

 This is evident when you see tech deliverables such as software releases being referred to as outcomes instead of outputs.
 The situation is not uncommon.
 A Head of Engineering claims to lead a set of "outcome-oriented" squads.
 When asked about the outcomes they have achieved so far, they point to their software releases.
 Well, a software release is definitely a delivery outcome, but we expect business outcomes from teams that we call outcome-oriented.
 A delivery outcome is just another name for a deliverable—an output.